Code of Conduct for Reserve Bank Staff

 You are not permitted to make facilitation payments.
 These are payments to government officials personally to expedite or secure performance of a routine government action of a minor nature.
 You must not make these payments, irrespective of the amount involved and even if they would not breach the law.

-You must report any suspected or known bribery or corruption as soon as practicable to the Deputy Governor or report it through the FairCall service as outlined in Section 5 of this Code.
+You must report any suspected or known bribery or corruption as soon as practicable to any Authorised Officer or report it through the FairCall service as outlined in Section 5 of this Code.
+You may refer a corruption issue directly to the National Anti-Corruption Commission (NACC) and in some circumstances a corruption issue you report internally must be referred by an Authorised Officer to the NACC (see Section 5.2).

 See also the Fraud Control Policy and the Reporting Wrongdoing Policy.